tiangolo/issue-manager/README.md

 <!-- issue-manager: answered -->
 ```

-...and was written by one of [@tiangolo](http://github.com/tiangolo) or [@dmontagu](https://github.com/dmontagu).
+...and was written by either [@tiangolo](http://github.com/tiangolo) or [@dmontagu](https://github.com/dmontagu).

-...and it has already passed 3 days, 12 hours, 30 minutes and 5 seconds or more.
+...and 3 days, 12 hours, 30 minutes and 5 seconds or more have already passed.

 ...it will close the issue with a message of: